Public policy: Policy-Implementation gap

-The Policy-Implementation gap refers to the difference between policy ideas and goals on paper relative to how they are carried out and implemented in practicality.
+The Policy-Implementation gap refers to the difference between policy ideas and goals on paper and their implementation in practice.
 This gap arises when the goals, objectives, or provisions of a policy fail to be fully realized in practice, often due to challenges, inefficiencies, or unforeseen obstacles in the implementation process.
 As an issue, it is often overlooked by governments, with implementation seen as an afterthought, sometimes referred to as 'the rest'.

 Top-down and bottom-up implementation

 "Top-down" and "bottom-up" describe the process of policy implementation.
-Top-down implementation means the carrying out of a policy at the top i.e. central government or legislature.
+Top-down implementation means carrying out a policy from the top, i.e., by the central government or legislature.
 The bottom-up approach suggests that the implementation should start with the target group, as they are seen as the actual implementers of policy.

 Evaluation

-Evaluation is the process of assessing the extent to which the policy has been successful, or if this was the right policy to begin with/ was it implemented correctly and if so, did it go as expected.
+Evaluation is the process of assessing the extent to which the policy has been successful, or if this was the right policy to begin with/ was it implemented correctly, and if so, did it go as expected.

 Policy maintenance

-Maintenance is when the policy makers decide to either terminate or continue the policy.
+Maintenance is the stage at which policymakers decide whether to terminate or continue the policy.
 The policy is usually either continued as is, modified, or discontinued.

 Composition

-This cycle will unless discontinued go back to the agenda-setting phase and the cycle will commence again.
-However, the policy cycle is illustrated in a chronological and cyclical structure which could be misleading as in actuality, policymaking would include overlapping stages between the multiple interactions of policy proposals, adjustments, decision-making amongst multiple government institutions and respective authoritative actors.
-Likewise, although its heuristic model is straightforward and easy to understand, the cycle is not totally applicable in all situations of policymaking due to it being far too simple as there are more crucial steps that should go into more complex real life scenarios.
+Unless discontinued, this cycle will return to the agenda-setting phase.
+However, the policy cycle is illustrated in a chronological, cyclical structure, which could be misleading, as policymaking in actuality involves overlapping stages and multiple interactions among policy proposals, adjustments, and decision-making across multiple government institutions and their respective authoritative actors.
+Likewise, although its heuristic model is straightforward to understand, the cycle is not totally applicable in all situations of policymaking due to it being far too simple as there are more crucial steps that should go into more complex real life scenarios.

 Criticism of the "policy studies" approach

-The mainstream tradition of policy studies has been criticized for oversimplifying the processes of public policy, particularly in use of models based on rational choice theory, failing to capture the current dynamics in today's society as well as sustaining ambiguities and misunderstandings.
-In contrast, an anthropological approach to studying public policy deconstructs many of the categories and concepts that are currently used, seeking to gain a deeper understanding of the configurations of actors, activities, and influences that go into shaping policy decisions, implementations and results.
+The mainstream tradition of policy studies has been criticized for oversimplifying the processes of public policy, particularly in its use of models based on rational choice theory, failing to capture current dynamics in today's society, and sustaining ambiguities and misunderstandings.
+In contrast, an anthropological approach to studying public policy deconstructs many of the categories and concepts currently used, seeking to gain a deeper understanding of the configurations of actors, activities, and influences that shape policy decisions, implementation, and outcomes.